jpjoao/docker-phpqa/README.md

 ![Example execution](http://i.imgur.com/xIXGOeZ.gif)

 Note that when running the test suit there will be an output message reminding you to run `make test`.
-THis is a standard message and you don't need to run it.
+This is a standard message and you don't need to run it.
 ````bash
 Build complete.
 Don't forget to run 'make test'.